ytakefuji/titanic/README.md

 # titanic
+There are two types in supervised machine learning: classification and regression.
 Titanic is a binary classification problem which can be used to demonstrate how to use three important functions in machine learning where pandas, preprocessing, and train_test_split are detailed.